Work Health and SafetyEnquire now

 |Bachelor of Business||

-Online: This course is designed to be delivered over 12-months, but you have up to 24-months to complete your course.
+Online: This course is designed to be delivered over 12-months.
 This is a self-paced, Trainer-supported method of learning.
-We recommend you spend approximately 11-hours a week reading the course material and completing the assessment tasks given to ensure you complete the course within 24-months.
+We recommend you spend approximately 16-hours a week reading the course material and completing the assessment tasks given to ensure you complete the course within 12-months.

 Please note.
 The above recommended study hours are indicative only.
 This time would be reduced if you have pre-existing knowledge and experience in work health and safety.
 Dolph Business School is also able to support students who may require additional time.